 Stage five: A new relationship?

 - Make sure you’re ready.
 A relationship on the rebound, when we’re still smarting, angry, needy or in pain, is not likely to last.
-Can you be comfortably alone with yourself?
+Ask yourself: Can you be comfortably alone with yourself?
 Can you fill your time with activities that are restful, emotionally nourishing or mentally stimulating?
-If so, you’ll be able to bring far more acceptance and love to a relationship, and appreciate what your partner brings, too.
+If you answered yes, congratulations, you have overcome your heartbreak.
+You are now ready to bring far more acceptance and love to a relationship, and appreciate what your partner brings, too.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!